 Community Skills Development

-The majority of the businesses within the Group give back to their communities by offering apprenticeships and/ or traineeships for young people to learn and develop skills in a working environment.
-The following table summarises the placements offered by each business within the Group during 2022.
+The majority of the businesses within the Group give back to their communities by offering attachments and/ or graduate trainee programmes for young people to learn and develop skills in a working environment.
+The table below summarises the placements offered by each business within the Group during F2023.